mgl0619/umi_amplicon/README.md

 **nf-core/umi-amplicon** is a bioinformatics best-practice analysis pipeline for UMI-tagged amplicon sequencing data.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
-It uses Docker/Singularity containers making installation trivial and results highly reproducible.
+It uses Docker containers making installation trivial and results highly reproducible.
 The [Nextflow DSL2](https://www.nextflow.io/docs/latest/dsl2.html) implementation of this pipeline uses one container per process which makes it much easier to maintain and update software dependencies.
 Where possible, these processes have been submitted to and installed from [nf-core/modules](https://github.com/nf-core/modules) in order to make them available to all nf-core pipelines, and to everyone within the Nextflow community!

 On release, automated continuous integration tests run the pipeline on a full-sized dataset on the AWS cloud infrastructure.
 This ensures that the pipeline works on AWS, has sensible resource allocation defaults set to run on real-world datasets, and permits the persistent storage of results to be built into a standard structure.
 Results can be automatically transferred to various cloud providers.